shalen-original/ap2016-exam-project/README.md

 * You're good to go.

 ##Copyright##
 All the resources on this repository are owned by Matteo Nardini.
-All rights reserved ï¿½ 201
+All rights reserved © 2016.